jD91mZM2/minttp/README.md

 ## Usage

 Don't actually use it, please.
-This thing doesn't even support SSL!
+This thing doesn't even support SSL (yet)!
 Apart from that, it's simple to use.
 <details>